ereiskind/nolcat/docs/source/code_style_guide.rst

 * Indication of query result in calling function

-  * **???** logging statement; errors are warning logging statement
+  * Debug logging statement; errors are warning logging statement
   * In the function that called ``query_database()``
   * Structure:

+    * Success:

+      * Successful individual value(s) output: "The <type of query, optional> query returned a dataframe from which <value from dataframe> (type <type of data from dataframe>) was extracted."

+        * For multiple value, repeat the statement of the values and their data types and end with "were extracted."

-    * Successful dataframe output: ""
+      * Successful dataframe output: "The result of the query for <what was being queried for>:\n<dataframe>"
-    * Successful single-value output: ""
+      * Successful initialization of a relation class object: "The following `<name of relation class>` object was initialized based on the query results:\n<object>"
+      * Successful initialization of a relation class object in a fixture (info): "`<fixture function name>()` returning the following `<name of relation class>` object which was initialized based on the query results:\n{yield_object}."

     * Failure:

       * Returning string: Repeat the ``query_database()`` error message